-- Population and vital statistics of the Czech Republic: 1785 - 2012, absolute figures
+- Table 1 Population and vital statistics of the Czech Republic: 1785 - 2013, absolute figures

-- Population and vital statistics of the Czech Republic: 1785 - 2012, relative figures
+- Table 2 Population and vital statistics of the Czech Republic: 1785 - 2013, relative figures

-- Population and vital statistics of the Czech Republic: 1920 - 2012, analytic figures
+- Table 3 Population and vital statistics of the Czech Republic: 1920 - 2013, analytic figures

 Časové řady základních dat demografické statistiky ČR v letech 1900-1999. ČSÚ 2000.